PoorviDesai/VirtualEye/README.md

    v) To see the list for another exam, type the name of the test as available on dashboard and click set and then get stats.

-   vi) This will give the remove the list of the previous test and will display the current entered test.
+   vi) This will remove the list of the previous test and display the current entered test violation statistics.

-   vii) Using this list the test creator can analyze as to who used unfair means and cheated by how much extent and then based on the results of decide what grade to render to the user.
+   vii) Using this list the test creator can perform an analysis as to who gave the test fairly and who was warned and terminated, etc.

    <img width="1440" alt="11" src="https://user-images.githubusercontent.com/81794133/170842289-192bc573-2dfc-4e43-b6d4-81d01fe3dc57.png">

-8. Click on the Logout Button on the sidebar and the user will be directed to the landing page.
+8. On clicking the Logout Button on the sidebar, the user will be directed to the landing page.

 ## Tools and Languages
   * **Front End and Styling** : HTML, CSS, Bootstrap